vlin-hy/vlin-hy/README.md

 <h1 id="about-me">About me</h1>

-<p>I am acting professor (Lehrstuhlvertretung) in applied macroeconomics at the University of Rostock for one semester.
-For this, I am on leave as an assistant professor (Jun.Prof.) in Macroeconomics at Heidelberg University.</p>
+<p>I am being a Master's student in World Economics at the Belarusian State University.
+I want to seek the truth, discover patterns, and investigate knowledge that humans do not yet possess.
+This requires not only research ability, but also academic passion and commitment.
+I believe that the process of thinking and exploring in order to discover new knowledge is inherently enjoyable.</p>

-<p>My research focuses on expectation formation and its implications for macroeconomics.
+<p>My research focuses on decision-making mechanism and its implications for macroeconomics.
 I use complementary methodologies by empirically analyzing survey expectations, conducting controlled laboratory experiments, and incorporating bounded rationality into macroeconomic modelling.
 I believe that important new insights can be obtained by considering models that deviate from the fully rational representative agent that  optimizes over an infinite planning horizon.
 I am especially interested in studying issues and models that concern monetary and fiscal policy.
-My aim is to use a bounded rationality approach obtain findings that are relevant for policy makers.</p>
+My research has a clear purpose: to make an impact, thereby contributing to the progress of society as a whole.</p>

     <div class="row">